-List: The Wealthiest African Countries in 2023 Ranked by GDP
+List: The Wealthiest African Countries in 2025 Ranked by GDP

 top 10 Richest African countries 2022 richest countries in Africa

 The beautiful continent of Africa is blessed with an abundance of natural resources, raw materials, precious metals, and fertile soil.
-My posts about Africa — the most inspiring quotes about Africa and the best African sunsets — are among the most read pieces on this site.
+My posts about Africa — the most inspiring quotes about Africa and safest African countries — are among the most read pieces on this site.
 And I’m so glad to see that so many of you are as interested in Africa as I am.
 With my background in finance, I thought I’d combine my love for travel and learning more about the world to showcase something little different.
 Let’s look at the economic situation of this continent, including a list of the richest countries in Africa.

 Did you know: Africa holds approximately 30% of the world’s known mineral reserves with the most significant resources being gold, diamonds, cobalt, uranium, oil, and gas reserves.

-Africa comprises 54 countries, with over 1,3 billion people, producing $2.2 trillion in nominal GDP.
+Africa comprises 54 countries, with over 1,5 billion people, producing $2.2 trillion in nominal GDP.

 The largest drivers of the economy are agriculture, natural resources, and trade.
 In 2013, it was the fastest growing continent and remains a powerhouse of resources, ideas, and innovation.